 - Company lets (when a property is rented to a company and not an individual tenant)

 An assured shorthold tenancy agreement is the right path to follow as it not only gives the tenancy rights mentioned above, but the tenants have peace of mind knowing that the rent cannot be increased without agreement throughout the contract.

-If you would like more information about Shorthold Tenancy Agreements, please get in touch with our lettings team on 020 3137 7888 or email firstname.lastname@example.org, and they will be happy to help.
+If you would like more information about Shorthold Tenancy Agreements, please get in touch with our London lettings team on 020 3137 7888 or email firstname.lastname@example.org.